 What encryption versions does TruSTAR support?

 The TruSTAR production environment's AWS ELB uses security policy "ELBSecurityPolicy-TLS-1-2-2017-01", which supports TLS 1.2.
-Any proxy servers you use myst be equipped to handle TLS 1.2.
+The last proxy / firewall / gateway appliance in the communication chain between your host that's calling TruSTAR and TruSTAR's ELB must encrypt the communication with TLS 1.2.

 What authentication methods does TruSTAR support?